 There are many more devotional practices that can help you become Krishna conscious.
 Here are two vital ones:

 Studying Srila Prabhupada’s books.
-Srila Prabhupada dedicated much of his time to translating books such as the Bhagavad-Gita and and many other important sanskrit text into english for the betterment of the world.
+Srila Prabhupada dedicated much of his time to translating books such as the Bhagavad-Gita and many other important sanskrit text into english for the betterment of the world.
 Hearing the words or reading the writings of a realized spiritual master is an essential spiritual practice.
 So try to set aside some time every day to read Srila Prabhupada’s books.
-We have made all of Srila Prabhupada’s books available for free download on this website and we also have a store where you can buy hard copies of these books and more.
+We have made all of Srila Prabhupada’s original books available for free download on this website and we also have a store where you can buy hard copies of these books and more.

 Associating with devotees.
 Srila Prabhupada established the Hare Krishna movement to give people in general the chance to associate with devotees of the Lord.
 This is the best way to gain faith in the process of Krishna consciousness and become enthusiastic in devotional service.
 Conversely, maintaining intimate connections with nondevotees slows one’s spiritual progress.
-So try to visit the Hare Krishna center nearest you as often as possible.
+So try to visit a Hare Krishna center nearest you as often as possible.

 The beauty of Krishna consciousness is that you can take as much as you’re ready for.
 Krishna Himself promises in the Bhagavad-gita chapter 2 text 40 “There is no loss or diminution in this endeavor, and even a little advancement on this path protects one from the most fearful type of danger.”
 So bring Krishna into your daily life, and we guarantee you’ll feel the benefit.